sakamies/memelib/README.md

 ### Set text content

-Works the same as assinging content to `id.someid`, but assigns the same content to all elements of the class.
+Works the same as assinging content to `ids.someid`, but assigns the same content to all elements of the class.

 ```js
 // document.getElementsByClassName('someclass').forEach(node => node.textContent = 'Some text')